Table of Contents

 3. Gradually Darkening Color

-It is not unusual for some species of toads to change color from time to time.
+It is not unusual for some species of toads to change colorOpens in a new tab. from time to time.
 Some species actually change color throughout the day.
 Others gradually get lighter or darker with age.
 There is no need to be concerned unless your toad continues to get darker to the point of being almost black.
 Though there are exceptions to the rule, a persistently black color that lingers for days on end is a bad sign.

 4. Loss of Mobility